Markeisha Gatling

-Markeisha Gatling (born July 14, 1992) is an American and Montenegrin professional basketball player for Casademont Zaragoza of Spanish Liga Femenina.
+Markeisha Gatling (born July 14, 1992) is an American and Montenegrin professional basketball player for AZS UMCS Lublin of Polish Basket Liga Kobiet.

 College career

 Gatling spent two years at Gulf Coast Community College and then attended North Carolina State University the next two years.

 Professional career

 WNBA

 Gatling was drafted with the 10th overall pick in the 2014 WNBA draft by the Chicago Sky.
 Gatling averaged 10.7 points and 2.4 rebounds in 2014, her rookie year with the Sky.
 Upon the 2015 season, she was waived by the Sky and then signed with the Seattle Storm.
 During the 2015 season, she averaged a career-high in scoring.
 In the 2016 season, Gatling was waived by the Storm after 11 games played and the signed with the Atlanta Dream.
 In February 2017, Gatling re-signed with the Dream to a training camp contract.
 In May 2017, Gatling was waived by the Dream.